 Pretty soon, her idea culminated as the Misinfosec Working Group — a motley bunch of cognitive scientists, threat intelligence researchers and data analytics experts.

 In less than a year, it has come up with Adversarial Misinformation & Influence Tactics and Techniques (AMITT) — an ATT&CK-like TTP-set.
-TTPs define adversarial Tools, Techniques & Procedures.
+TTPs define adversarial Tactics, Techniques & Procedures.

 This ontology is now being mapped to a machine-readable taxonomy using the structured threat intelligence format STIX.
 Misinfosec also heralded the creation of the Cognitive Security Information Sharing & Analysis Organisation (ISAO), a threat intelligence sharing body.